jkoseki/CrypToth/README.md

 In the “2am9” directory, you need to create directories in which the results of MSMD simulation are saved for each probe.
 In the “2am9_WAT” directory, the results of MD simulation in water phase are saved.
 Here, you create a directory with probe ID name for each probe.
 Probe IDs are defined as below.

-- A00: Benzene
+- A00: Dimethyl Ether
-- A01: Isopropanol
+- A01: Benzene
 - A20: Phenol
-- A37: Imidazole
+- A37: Methyl imidazole
 - B71: Acetonitrile
 - E20: Ethylene glycol